popphylotools/ccs-consensuser_v2/README.md

 REQUIREMENTS AND INSTALLATION:
 -----
 We developed and tested this script using Python version 3.
+The following dependencies are also required:

 Python modules: